We are often asked the following questions:

 • A small timing window is appended to each packet, allowing the receiver time to transmit the ACK.

-Collisions and Retransmissions:
+Collisions and retransmissions:

 • High channel utilization and collisions lead to packet loss and subsequent retransmissions when multiple devices want to transmit at the same time on a given channel.